1964 in the Vietnam War: October

 China conducted its first successful nuclear weapons test.
 China's possession of nuclear weapons was seen in both Peking and Hanoi as a deterrent to an American invasion of North Vietnam.

 Đức, Phát and 18 others were put on trial in a military court over the September coup attempt.
 The accused officers claimed to have only intended to make a show of force, rather than overthrow Khánh. Đức claimed that the objective of his actions was to "emphasize my ideas" and said his actions did not constitute a coup attempt and that he had decided to end what he regarded as a military protest demonstration when Khánh promised to consider his concerns.
 Asked why he had denounced Khánh as a "traitor" in a radio broadcast during the coup attempt, Phát said he had merely "gotten excited".
 One week later, on 24 October, the charges were dropped.
 Khánh then gave Đức and Phát two months of detention for indiscipline; their subordinates were incarcerated for shorter periods.

+Two ranger battalions and the ARVN 21st Division's reconnaissance company were landed by US helicopters along the border of Bac Lieu and Ba Xuyen provinces to encircle a 200-man VC unit.
+The VC were forced into the open and hit by US Army helicopter gunships.
+The VC lost 89 killed, 13 captured and 37 weapons recovered.
+ARVN losses were six dead and 24 wounded.

+The 2nd Battalion, 7th Infantry, accompanied by a Popular Forces platoon and a platoon of M24 tanks from the 1st Armored Cavalry Squadron was ambushed by a VC battalion 3km south of Ben Cat on Highway 13.
+The ARVN overran the original ambush and continued for 1km when they were ambushed again.
+Two M24s were destroyed by 57mm recoilless rifles and a third damaged before the vehicles could disengage.
+The VC then surged forward to surround the column.
+US Army UH–1B gunships and RVNAF A-1s arrived, and together with artillery fire helped the troops fall back to a position where a parallel column reinforced them.
+The combined force then counterattacked, with the engagement lasting until the VC broke contact at 11:30.
+The ARVN lost 16 dead, 21 wounded, and four missing.
+Reported VC losses ranged from 19 to 70 dead and between 40 and 100 casualties evacuated.
+One VC and 11 weapons were captured.